 Finally, I’m keen to work to make sure that archaeology, and particularly Mesolithic archaeology, permeates twenty-first century culture.
 There are obvious routes, such as television, the press, and books, and less obvious routes including food, recipes and travel.
 Do get in touch if you would like to discuss ideas of your own that make use of archaeological information.

-Please contact me for a full CV and Bibliography.
+Please contact me for my full CV and Bibliography.